bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

   relationship with a cipher if they have a Can Edit relationship with the collection the cipher is in)
 - focuses on defining the model upfront, then the checks are extremely simple.
-Expected to result in minimal duplication of logic given that you define a single model, rather than defining many authorization handlers (for example)
+Expected to result in minimal duplication of logic given that you define a single consistent model, rather than defining many authorization handlers (for example)
 - OpenFGA queries are more flexible and performant, meaning they could cover all our use cases.
 In particular, it could totally replace authorization logic in the database; instead of performing table joins to determine what ciphers to return, the server would query OpenFGA with a "list objects request", then fetch the ciphers from the database by their ids only
 - a solution for both client and server.
 Clients could also query the OpenFGA store to determine what UI flows are available to the user, without having to duplicate logic
+- could enable more powerful reporting/dashboard features and logging/audit trails in our products because we can easily determine at any time who has access to what.
+This is a pain point today as new reports can necessitate complex database queries that require a detailed understanding of how permissions are represented in our relational database
 - immutable, versioned authorization models allow for graceful changes to and between authorization structures